-Offered in two body styles, hatchback and sedan, the Ford Focus US production run lasted from 2000 to 2018.
+Offered as a hatchback or sedan, the Ford Focus US production run lasted from 2000 to 2018.

 Table of Contents